Southern Italy 'Coast-to-Coast' Bike Challenge - from Puglia to the Cilento - BRPC

 - Prices are based on 2 people sharing double or twin accommodation.
 Single rooms (double rooms – single) are available on most trips however the supplements listed apply.

 - If you are travelling alone then on some trips (which include taxi transfers) a ‘Solo Traveller Supplement’ will be applied instead of the normal single supplement.

 - Prices are expressed in Euro’s.
 There will never be a currency surcharge.

 - Actual exchange rates: GB £ - US $ - CAN $ - CHF - DKK - SEK - NOK - Other currencies.

 This tour is only an example of a possible ‘Coast-to-Coast’ bike route from Puglia to Campania.
-It shows you the best parts of unknown southern Italy – but there are many perhaps equally beautiful areas to be discovered.
+It shows you some of the best parts of unknown southern Italy – but there are many perhaps equally beautiful areas to be discovered.
 This tour can therefore be adapted to your wishes and special interests.

-It possible to make a longer loop through the Basilicata, spend more time in the Cilento National Park, which offers infinite possibilities for some great bike challenges, and of course you can ride the famous Amalfi Coast.
+It is possible to make a longer loop through the Basilicata, spend more time in the Cilento National Park, which offers infinite possibilities for some great bike challenges, and of course you can ride the famous Amalfi Coast.
 We strongly recommend to extend the tour with a few days (cycling) along the stunning Cilento Coastline – and perhaps on to Amalfi.

-You can book extra nights in beautiful places, such as Matera or Monopoli, or at the end of the tour to spend a few days at the beach.
+You can also book extra nights in beautiful places, such as Matera or Monopoli, or at the end of the tour to spend a few days at the beach.
 This tour can be used as a framework to create a personalised tour, longer or shorter, or with fewer different accomodations.
 Details and prices on request.

 This tour is offered as a self-guided tour.
 It is however possible to organise this – or a similar, personalised tour, as a group tour, including a guide and a support vehicle.
 Also partly supported (only for the most challenging stretches) tours are available on request.
 Please contact us.